workingsociamedi/PowerMILL/README.md

 - CAM-system for the preparation of high-control programs

-- PowerMILL 2016 Crack comprises a comprehensive set of programs for PowerMILL
+- PowerMILL comprises a comprehensive set of programs for PowerMILL

 - Supports a wide range of CAD files (IGES, VDA and STL)